11ty/11ty-website/docs/layout-chaining.md

 ---
 # Layout Chaining

 Your layouts can also use a layout!
 Add the same `layout` front matter data to your layout template file and it’ll chain.
-You do not have to use the same template engine across layouts and content!
-You can mix and match.
+You do not have to use the same template engine across layouts and content, you can mix and match.

 To chain a layout, let’s look at an example: